 -It looks like the humility of actually listening and taking their advice -that was hard for me.

 -It looks like understanding how we affect our community – fostering self-awareness and emotional intelligence (This is HUGE!
-Whether your next chapter is a promotion or holy matrimony – cultivating these two areas will help you big time!).
+Whether your next chapter is a promotion on your job or holy matrimony – cultivating these two areas will help you big time!).

 All of those things are good, but there’s one piece of the work that stands out above the rest.
 And what it looks like, most of all, like serving.